 Adjusting the login screen

-If you want to modify the login screen behavior, you can display the current login screen settings with a command like this one:
+If you want to modify the login screen behavior, you can display the current login screen settings with this command:

 sleep-inactive-ac-timeout is the Plugged in option and